teckyio/c26-sw-ice-breaking/james.md

 Ask your classmate to fill in the question and commit with

 Learned Programming before Tecky?

 Started / Running a Startup?

 HIHIHHIHIHIHIHIHHIIHHIHIHIHII
 Fans of Matrix (the movie)?

 Do you like cats?

+Fans of Football?